SHRI KRIPALU KUNJ ASHRAM

 मम लोचन गोचर सोइ आवा । बहुरि कि प्रभु अस बनहि बनावा ॥

 “Lord!
-All great rishis, munis and ascetics, try hard to get a glimpse of your divine form, at the moment of their death, but are not successful.
-It is my great fortune that I am holding your divine vision at the time of my death.
+All great rishis, munis and ascetics, try hard to get a glimpse of Your divine form at the moment of their death.
+But they don't succeed.
+It is my great fortune that I am holding Your divine vision at the time of my death.
 What else could be a better way to die!
 I don’t think I will have this opportunity ever again in future.
-So please let me die now.
+So, please let me die now.
 I wish to be your servant in all my future lives”.
 Saying so, Bali left this mortal body without any pain.
 Shri Ram sent him to His divine abode.

 Upon hearing the news of Bali’s death, Tara-Bali’s wife, came lamenting and blaming Shri Ram for his death.
 Lord Ram asked her,